 NEBOSH qualifications are recognised by professional membership bodies including the Institution of Occupational Safety and Health (IOSH), the Chartered Institution of Water and Environmental Management (CIWEM) and IEMA.

 Becoming a member of a recognised professional body will help give you a head start on your career by demonstrating to potential employers a standard of competence, as well as keeping you up-to-date with any industry changes and best practice.

 Working in health and safety isn’t just morally rewarding, the average top-end salary advertised in 2016 came in at £46,000, well above the UK national average.
 This increased £49,000 when candidates were required to hold a NEBOSH Diploma.

-If you’re thinking about starting a career in health and safety, take a look at our website for information on health and safety qualifications.
+If you’re thinking about starting a career in health and safety, the NEBOSH General Certificate is a great place to start!